 - Enter an Email Address or Domain Name in the search bar.

-- Click the Search button.
+- Select the Search button.
 The results are displayed.

-- Click on a Bounced Item to view the bounce properties.
+- Select a Bounced Item to view the bounce properties.

-In the example above, the recipients mail server rejected / bounced the message when Mimecast attempted delivery.
-This allows the administrator to establish why delivery failed and resolve the issue.
-If a message that Mimecast attempts to deliver is bounced, Mimecast generates a bounce message or Non-Delivery Report (NDR).
-This is sent to the original sender of the email informing them that the delivery failed .
+In the example shown, the recipients mail server rejected / bounced the message when we attempted delivery.
+If a message we attempt to deliver is bounced, we send a Non-Delivery Report (NDR) to the message's originator informing them that the delivery failed.

-There are two types of bounces, represented by different colored icons in the bounce viewer.
+There are two types of bounces, represented by colored icons in the bounce viewer.

 |Icon Color||Bounce Type||Description|

-Messages that have been blocked by end users Using a Digest are also logged in the bounce viewer.
-Mimecast bounces these emails, as well as adding the sender’s details to their personal block list.
+Messages that have been blocked by end users The Digest Email are also logged in the bounce viewer.
+These messages are both bounced and the sender’s details added to the user's personal block list.

 Exporting a Bounced Search's Results